rbsquires/rbsquires.github.io/webdesign.md

 ## Project description

-This project was for website for a small business that does horse riding lessons.
+This project was to design a website for a small business that does horse riding lessons.
 It was a group project but I was in charge of the GUI Mockups.
 The requirements were for customer registration and lesson sign up on a calendar.
 Riding lesson trainer scheduling by the business admin, and an admin profile that could delegate admin privileges as well as edit the calendar for customers and trainers.

 ## UI Design